-I’ve struggled with adopting new healthy habits, and you’ve probably struggled, too.
+I’ve struggled with adopting new healthy habits for life, and you’ve probably struggled, too.

 I used to start with big, ambitious plans and goals.
 Think big or go home, right?